 EYFS

-We shine brightly in Early Years when we learn through first hand experiences of a broad range of activities and interact with pupils and adults, developing understanding and building relationships.
+We foster a love of learning through play in our EYFS ensuring our children have first hand experiences of a broad range of activities and can interact with pupils and adults developing understanding and building relationships.

 Our curriculum is built on books which link with half termly topics and also underpin our English teaching.
 All our topics include activities linked to the Prime Areas of Learning, which are Language and Communication, Personal, Social and Emotional Development and Physical Development.
 Our topics also include sessions and activities linked to the Specific Areas of Learning, which are Literacy, Maths, Understanding the World and Expressive Arts and Design.